mfanselmo/App-starter/README.md

 - Import git repository in vercel
   - Leave the defaults for build commands.
 Each time a build is created in vercel, it should check for migrations and apply them if needed
   - Copy paste the .env stuff
+- Issues I had when setting a new project
+  - DB is not connecting: Create a new instance of supabase/whatever db you are using
+  - Prisma invalid ... -> `npx run migrate reset && npm run db-generate-client` (resets the whole DB)
+  - Prepared statement s0 already exists: add `"?pgbouncer=true&connection_limit=1"` to `DATABASE_URL` (in theory is no longer needed since pgbouncer is deprecated but didn't work without it)

 ## Next.js weird cache stuff